Specified Development Projects

 Kāinga Ora will engage with Māori and key stakeholders when undertaking a project assessment.
 Kāinga Ora will also seek expressions of interest from Māori entities in developing any land within the proposed project area in which they have an interest.

-Once Kāinga Ora has developed the proposed key features, it must publicly notify these and invite the public to give feedback and consider the feedback received.
+Once Kāinga Ora has developed the proposed key features, it must publicly notify these, invite the public to give feedback and consider the feedback received.